- Understanding Prakriti

 How to identify an individual’s Prakriti?

-- Applying preventive health measures to maintain equilibrium
+- Applying preventive health measures to maintain equilibrium.

-- Personalizing your sleep patterns
+- Personalizing your sleep patterns for better rest and recovery.

 Understanding Vikriti